lucee/lucee-docs/docs/04.guides/13.Various/29.installation-installer-documentation/08.lucee-security/01.preparing-your-server-linux/page.md

 ### Start with a "Blank Slate" ###

 It is recommended that your begin by installing a fresh copy of your Linux OS on to your server.
-The fresh copy of the Operating System will ensure that there are no lingering abnormalities in the system you'll be installing your Railo stack on to.
+The fresh copy of the Operating System will ensure that there are no lingering abnormalities in the system you'll be installing your Lucee stack on to.

 It is also recommended that you perform a "minimal" install of your OS, as it will mean that only the bare minimum will be installed initially.
 Anything that you need to add you can add manually.
 This also means that you won't have any superfluous programs running or even available on the server itself, and again it will minimize the initial attack vectors available on your server.

 ### Start With a Very Minimal and Restrictive Firewall ###

 During most Linux installation processes, the installer will prompt you if you want to configure any initial firewall rules.
-It is recommended that you both enable the firewall, and only allow the most basic firewall exceptions, such as SSH access (port 21), HTTP access (port 80), and HTTPS access (443).
+It is recommended that you both enable the firewall, and only allow the most basic firewall exceptions, such as SSH access (port 22), HTTP access (port 80), and HTTPS access (443).
 Again, this will minimize the attack vectors that an attacker could exploit.

 Once the initial minimal firewall is configured by the installation process, you should only add rules as absolutely necessary and if you can, add incoming IP Address restrictions on them so that only connections coming from approved ranges will be able to connect.
 For example, the following rule (added by editing the /etc/sysconfig/iptables file which was created by the install process on CentOS 6) would restrict who can connect to your SSH port to only a specific Class-C range of IP Addresses: